mugahed94/Hotel-Management-System/README.md

 - A page for the workers to veiw their working history.
 - Messages box to receive notifications from the Admin.
 - Messages box to receive notifications from other workers.
+- A to do list showing recent guests requests.